Looking for at home Christmas picture ideas? You’ll love this list of DIY Christmas photo inspiration that you can recreate yourself easily.

 - Be quick.
 Get ready to snap, snap, snap.
 Out of 100 photos, I normally get 5-10 that I can use/they are smiling/looking at the camera.

 - Photoshop is your friend.
 Remember that you can edit a lot nowadays.
-I use PicMonkey as it is easy to use (no fancy skills needed) and very cheap.
+I use the free Lightroom app on my iPhone with some preset filters that I got from Etsy.

 Christmas Photo Ideas for Kids

-Be sure you click the links below each image to check out the photographer or blogger that shared the ideas – there are often tutorials and more great inspirational images.
+Where possible, I’ve included links below each image so you can check out the photographer or blogger that shared the idea. there are often tutorials and more great inspirational images.

 Up on the rooftop